 Each of the reasons is ambiguous and will be further explained in a written decision that will be publicly released within the next few days, said state Department of Education spokesman Tim Eller.

 First, Dumaresq said, New Hope has failed to meet student performance requirements.
-Second, she said, the school violated several provisions of its charter, including its admissions policy and obligation to file financial statements.

 And, finally, Dumaresq said New Hope had "numerous fiduciary violations both by the Board of Trustees and by principals of the school."